 Users are able to schedule breakpoints during the simulation execution.
-A breakpoint is a point where the simulation execution shall stop in a controlled manner, due to system architecture constraints only is possible to interrupt the execution when a determined module has finished the computation and has written the corresponding output.
+A breakpoint is a point where the simulation execution shall stop in a controlled manner, due to system architecture constraints it is only possible to interrupt the execution when a determined module has finished the computation and has written the corresponding output.